Reading will never go out of style.

 This beautiful collection of original poetry and prose poems from Chinese writer 邓楠 (dèng nán) — Deng Nan is an excellent Chinese parallel text to try.
 Deng Nan explores themes of melancholy, love, loss and the mysterious nature of memories.

-Available on Kindle for $2.99 and paperback for $6.50, this parallel text literature features English and hanzi text side-by-side.
+This parallel text literature features English and hanzi text side-by-side.
 Since there aren’t any pinyin translations included in this book, it may be better reserved for intermediate and advanced learners.

 It’s a short read at only 74 pages, which could make it ideal for those looking for light reading.